Last Updated on

 Element 1: Coffee Grower And Retailer

-If you go by the intricate details of the economic transactions within the coffee industry, you will realise the coffee industry is bifurcated in three parts: growers, roasters and retailers.
+If you go by the intricate details of the economic transactions within the coffee industry, you will realize the coffee industry is bifurcated in three parts: growers, roasters and retailers.
 Let’s first discuss growers and retailers.

 A larger part of the coffee traded globally is today supplied from countries such as Brazil, Rwanda, Colombia, Vietnam and Indonesia.
 So if there is even a minor change in this trade, it could monumentally affect the international trade of coffee and its price around the world.

 Around 11 million hectares of farmland around the world is used for coffee farming and Brazil is one of the top players in coffee production today.
 So if anything affects the production of coffee in Brazil it could affect the coffee industry as a whole.
 You will be surprised to know that in the year 2012, Brazil alone produced approximately 3 million metric tons of coffee and the factors that affected it was: the weather, the economic changes, and the buyer’s willingness of buy.
-The reason why we are discussing the grower’s influence in the coffee industry first is that it is the very basic foundation of the overall industry and its structure and without this understanding you will not realise where do the retailers build their foundation from.
+The reason why we are discussing the grower’s influence in the coffee industry first is that it is the very basic foundation of the overall industry and its structure and without this understanding you will not realize where do the retailers build their foundation from.
 Roaster is one section that will need in-depth explanation and understanding of its own and we will come to that later on.

 If you study the coffee industry well, you will see how retail brands such as Starbucks are pushing boundaries through their logo and in-store experience to increase their success in a highly volatile and competitive market today.
 On the other hand, coffee producing countries such as Rwanda are struggling to shackle the cycle of debt and underpayment.
 This goes a long way to create the underlying understanding that over the course of time the demand for coffee will rise two fold but the international supply and production won’t be able to meet the increase in global demands for coffee.

-Regardless of what you are specialising in the coffee industry, what should be the most important buzz for you is to know what is it about your product that people are liking the most and buying it for.
+Regardless of what you are specializing in the coffee industry, what should be the most important buzz for you is to know what is it about your product that people are liking the most and buying it for.

 The retailer section is again segmented on the basis of shops owned by roasters themselves, wholesalers and food brokers.
 A lot many wholesalers or roasters are accounting for a huge share of the retail coffee sales today.
 Whole roasted coffee is usually sold in ground form or as whole beans, they are then packaged in either cans or packets.
 Although soluble coffee is mostly sold in jars, the demand for sachets are gaining popularity in the market.